goiosunsw/mipcat/doc/MIPCAT_Article.md

 mozart_sample
+- `wav_list.csv` contains a list of recordings with information about excerpt, subject, channel description...
+- `wav_video_delays.csv` lists the video files corresponding to each recording and their relative delays
 - `channel_desc.yaml`: Description of channels in each `.wav`-file
 - `melodies.yaml`: Note sequence expected in recordings
 - `mozart_notes.csv`: Segmentation of recordings (gathered together)